MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Use the VMProtect SDK to protect your application.md

 +++
 date = "2021-05-09"
-title = "Use the VMProtect API to protect your application" slug = "Use the VMProtect API to protect your application" tags = [] categories = [] series = [] authors = ["Davide Dolce"]
+title = "Use the VMProtect SDK to protect your application" slug = "Use the VMProtect SDK to protect your application" tags = [] categories = [] series = [] authors = ["Davide Dolce"]
 +++

 If you want to protect your application from a reverse engineering analysis, you may have heard about **VMProtect**; a tool made to protect your applications using **virtualization**, the **generation** and **verification** of **serial numbers**, **packing**, **mutation**, **obfuscation** and more.
-Learn the **API** will help you not only to understand how the protection work, but it will also help you to virtualize only certain areas of code that you want to protect.
+Learn the **SDK** will help you not only to understand how the protection work, but it will also help you to virtualize only certain areas of code that you want to protect.
 Let's say that you have a method which is going to manage a licence for your application, you do not want someone to reproduce your code or to create a keygen to bypass the registration.
-You can have a good control of your code by using these API, keep in mind that the virtualization will impact on the performance, not only that you should use VMProtect on a **C** or **C++** application.
+You can have a good control of your code by using these SDKSDK, keep in mind that the virtualization will impact on the performance, not only that you should use VMProtect on a **C** or **C++** application.
 On **.NET** it's very easy to remove the protection, so keep that in mind.

 # Prerequisites

-This post will focus on how to integrate the VMProtect API in a simple console application for the **Windows platform**.
+This post will focus on how to integrate the VMProtect SDK in a simple console application for the **Windows platform**.
 You will need Visual Studio (possibly the most recent release) with the **Desktop Development with C++** component installed and the [VMProtect Demo](https://vmpsoft.com/) version.

 ## Useful links